straw-hat-team/adr/src/adrs/4761776210/README.md

 "which `pr-reviewer` do I get here?" has no defined answer.
 Relations remain the right substrate for membership.

+**Structure encoded in the string (paths or prefixes).** Placement as a path such as `acme/backend/ml`: walk-up is segment-stripping, flow-down is prefix matching, and no tree needs to exist.
+Rejected: a rename or move invalidates every pointer (impossible to repair under immutable events;
+with opaque ids one `NodeMoved` event rearranges everything and no pointer changes); there is no authoritative structure to validate against, so a typo silently mints a phantom branch and restructures leave no audit trail; and policy bound to a prefix detaches silently on rename.
+The chosen design keeps the pointer an opaque string and moves the structure into events.

+**Multiple placements per resource.** Rejected: placement exists to answer which policy chain governs a resource and where name resolution starts;
+two parents give two ceilings and two shadowing orders with no defined winner.
+All three clouds are single-parent for the same reason (AIP-124: at most one canonical parent).
+The need to appear in several groupings is served by labels (unlimited), and cross-place access by shares; one placement for governance, many labels for queries.

 **A container entity with fields.** Two drafts died under review:
 `{ id, tenant, parentId?, kind, name }` (tenant is derivable, kind is an uninterpreted label, name is an API-surface slug) and then